 Enlisting the services of a law firm to present evidence that stands to support your position is often beneficial.
 Such evidence may include testimony from your medical treatment provider, from coworkers or from documentation proving your compensation rate.
 Further, if your claim is denied, or if your employer’s worker’s compensation insurance agent is asking for an official statement, or if your employer’s doctor is asking you to go back to work with no restrictions when you feel that you have not fully recovered, you may want to speak with an attorney for advice.

-The attorneys at the Crowson Law Group can review your claim and when appropriate can put pressure on the insurance company and help you get the compensation you deserve.
+The workers compensation lawyers at the Crowson Law Group can review your claim and when appropriate can put pressure on the insurance company and help you get the compensation you deserve.
 With our attorneys on your side, we can help you get through your insurance claim successfully.
 Contact our Anchorage or Wasilla law offices today for a free and confidential consultation and case evaluation.